-Starting your own business is a challenging but exciting and rewarding achievement.
-Entrepreneurs face a variety of obstacles when starting a new venture, from obtaining financing, hiring a team, marketing their product or service, keeping up with competitors, and so much more.
+Starting your own business is an exciting, challenging and rewarding achievement.
+Entrepreneurs may face a variety of obstacles when starting a new venture, from obtaining financing, hiring a team, marketing their product or service, keeping up with competitors, and so much more.
 For some Black entrepreneurs and business owners, these challenges can be even harder to overcome.
 Especially after the COVID-19 pandemic, which hit Black and other minority-owned business especially hard, it’s important to have resources available to help them thrive.

 A study by Guidant Financial found out of all the challenges Black entrepreneurs face, one of the most prevalent is lack of funding.
 For most entrepreneurs, regardless of race, obtaining financing is often the greatest challenge to getting their business up and running.
 Many entrepreneurs first look to family and other social connections to raise funding.
 For many Black entrepreneurs, the racial wealth gap means we almost inevitably start with less capital.

 For those who want to become their own boss and/or pursue their passion, it’s worth the effort to overcome these challenges.
 The good news is, there are a variety of resources specifically set up to help Black entrepreneurs and business owners push beyond obstacles and achieve their dreams and goals.
 Take a look at some of these local and national resources.